Get Started:

-November 6: The best way to avoid 67 trips to the post office, 7-Eleven and CVS is a Get Ready Day.
+November 20: The best way to avoid 67 trips to the post office, 7-Eleven and CVS is a Get Ready Day.
 Purchase postage stamps, wrapping paper, tape, ribbon; pick up prescriptions and cold remedies; stock up on pantry staples and refreshments.
 If you'll be mailing presents, either start collecting boxes now or split a bulk order with friends from the huge selection of decorative shipping materials found at USBox.com.

 December 5: Start brainstorming nifty (and thrifty) presents.
 One O contributor creates a gift of a movie and a recipe.
 She scouts video stores for inexpensive, previously viewed movies.
-At Blockbuster she recently reeled in Big Fish, Stuck on You, and Under the Tuscan Sun ($4 to $8 each).
-Then she handwrites recipes on cardstock to accompany each film—for example, the Naked Chef's whole salmon baked in newspaper for Big Fish—wraps the tapes and recipes with a big bow, and delivers them to the busy parents or multiplex-phobic people in her orbit.
+At a local video store she reeled in Big Fish, Stuck on You, and Under the Tuscan Sun ($4 to $8 each).
+Then she handwrites recipes on cardstock to accompany each film—for example, the Naked Chef's whole salmon baked in newspaper for Big Fish—wraps the DVDs and recipes with a big bow, and delivers them to the busy parents or multiplex-phobic people in her orbit.
 Other ideas include offering the gift of time (to babysit, clean closets or drive a carpool), setting a mutual $5 limit on gifts or abandoning presents altogether.
 One O staffer and her friends take the money they'd spend on one another and dine out together to toast the season.

 December 12: You thought you wouldn't bother entertaining, but now you've caught the yuletide spirit.
 "A potluck supper can be one of the easiest ways to throw a holiday party," says chef Debra Ponzek of Aux Délices Foods, a gourmet shop and catering company in Greenwich and Darien, Connecticut.
 Ger her recipe for Braised Short Ribs of Beef.